dell/csm-docs/content/docs/references/cli/_index.md

 ```
 ### dellctl volume list

-Lists local volumes metadata for a given tenant.
+Lists metadata on local PowerFlex volumes for a given tenant.

 ##### Flags